?> Skip to content

 In most cases, Social Services will arrange a meeting with the parents to see if it is possible to reach an agreement about what needs to happen to protect the child from harm so that Court proceedings can be avoided – this is a pre-proceedings meeting.

-A letter will be sent out giving details of the meeting and will set out the concerns that Social Services have, what they intend doing and what they want the parents to do.
+A letter will be sent out giving details of the meeting and will set out the concerns that Social Services have, what they intend doing and what they want the parents and other family members to do.

 You can take a lawyer with you to a pre-proceedings meeting.
 If you are a parent or person with parental responsibility, you will be entitled to free Legal Aid which will cover the lawyer accompanying you to the meeting.